CSC207-2022F-UofT/course-project-choose/README.md

 The csv files and their data are all temporary.
 We'll prepare a final csv file when all features are merged into one cohesive dating app.

+## Test Coverage
+Up to Milestone 4, the test classes for Package data_access_storate, email_request, and entities are ready.
+Please see the test coverage below.